openstack/openstack-manuals/doc/install-guide-rst/source/glance-install.rst

 .. note::

-   This section assumes proper installation, configuration, and operation of the Identity service as described in keystone-install and keystone-verify as well as setup of the :file:`admin-openrc.sh` script as described in keystone-client-environment-scripts.
+   This section assumes proper installation, configuration, and operation of the Identity service as described in the ":doc:`keystone-install`" section and the ":doc:`keystone-verify`" section as well as setup of the :file:`admin-openrc.sh` script as described in the ":doc:`keystone-openrc`" section.

-..
-TODO(katomo): add links to keystone after creation.

 To configure prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~